Guides

 Study note

 As a naturalized Dutch citizen, you can vote in all elections.
-As a non-EU resident who has lived in the Netherlands for 5+ years, you can vote in municipal (gemeente) elections only.
-Voting is not mandatory but is seen as an important civic duty.
+As an EU citizen living in the Netherlands, you can vote in European Parliament elections and municipal elections if you meet the rules.
+As a non-EU resident who has lived in the Netherlands for 5+ years, you can vote in municipal elections only.
+Voting is not mandatory, but it is seen as an important civic duty.

 A2